nystromb/nystromb.github.io/_posts/2015-10-07-interface-segregation-principle.markdown

         }
     }

 The thing to look at here is the fact that there's a lot going on in the Vehicle interface.
 What if you needed to create a car that doesn't have a radio but still implements the Vehicle interface?
 You would be forced to implement the `startRadio()`, `changeStation()`, and the `ejectCD()` functions, and thus, violating the Interface Segregation Principle.
-Don't you think that we could break these methods up in to more isolated behaviors?
-Most certainly!
-Lets see how we might want to do this.
+Lets see how we might be able to avoid this issue.

     public interface Startable {
         public void turnOn();